 Qi and the "Magic" Prime Type

-The Qi type system allows for some very interesting types not typically
+The Qi type system allows for some very interesting types not typicallyavailable to non-FOL type systems.
+To better understand what you can do

 with this system, I have made a simple and naive prime type to show off